VMI Keydets: Football

+VMI football history dates back to 1891 with the formation of a team under Walter Taylor.
+It actually dates back farther, with a one-game season in 1873, though is not really considered an official season (there were also no player or coaching records).
+Today, the Keydets play at 10,000-seat Alumni Memorial Field, as they have since 1962.
+Sparky Woods is the current head coach.
+He was named VMI's 30th all-time coach on February 13, 2008.
+Woods replaced Jim Reid who left to coach outside linebackers for the Miami Dolphins.
+The Keydets achieved their first non-losing seasons since 1981 in 2002 and 2003 and their first winning season since 1981 (and a Southern Conference championship) in 2020.

 Wrestling

 For 25 years, VMI has been coached by John Trudgeon, a William and Mary graduate, and is assisted by Chris Skrtetkowicz and Jon Kemmerer.
-Two All-Americans have wrestled for the Institute.
+Two All-Americans have wrestled for the institute.
 In the 1994 NCAA Division I Wrestling Championships, Charlie Branch finished 4th at 142 lbs.
 Ghanaian wrestler Leslie Apedoe placed sixth in the heavyweight in the 1999 tournament.
 VMI has played in 1,200-seat Cocke Hall since 1926.